robin-a-meade/example-make-cpp/README.md

 Writing such rules is tedious and error prone.
 Fortunately, modern C and C++ compilers can write these rules for us by looking at the `#include` lines in the source files.
 That is what is meant by _Automatic dependency generation_.

-What options do we need to instruct the compiler to create these rules, and in what variable should we put these options?
+What flags do we need to give the compiler to instruct it to create these rules, and in what variable should we put these flags?

 ### Research